-Not only does air conditioning make you comfortable, it’s also vital to your health when we’re here in the extreme temperatures of summer.
-As a result, when the cold air stops blowing or the system won’t come on at all, you’re not in a position to look around for several days.
+Not only does air conditioning help you to stay comfortable, it’s also vital to your health during the extreme temperatures of summer.
+As a result, when the cold air stops blowing or your AC won’t come on at all, you’re not in a position to look around for several days.

-When your AC dies in the heat of the summer, you might not have time to shop around for multiple quotes or research average costs.
-Not having an idea how much it may cost when the air conditioning service expert arrives can be unnerving, so we’re here to show you several price ranges on some common services so you won’t be surprised when Becht/Givens Service Experts shows up to get you up and running again.
+When your air conditioning goes out in the heat of the summer, you might not have time to shop around for multiple quotes or research average costs.
+Not having an idea how much you can expect to pay when the AC service expert shows up can be unnerving, so we’re here to show you several price ranges on some common services so you won’t be surprised when Becht/Givens Service Experts arrives to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500